-The real asset portfolio refers to direct investment in commercial return regional infrastructure including (but not exclusively) water, energy, communications, transport, land and buildings.
+The real asset portfolio refers to direct investment for commercial return in regional infrastructure including (but not exclusively) water, energy, communications, transport, land and buildings.

-The Quayside Group real asset portfolio currently comprises Rangiuru Business Park, a 148 hectare industrial business park development currently used as rural and horticultural blocks, residential land in Tauriko, commercial buildings in Mount Maunganui, Tauranga and Rotorua central business districts and a forestry/horticultural block at Paengaroa.
-An annual board assessment carried out in June 2021 of each of these assets has determined that they continue to provide short-term benefit in the form of cash returns to the group and remain strong long-term assets for future growth.
+The Quayside Group real asset portfolio currently comprises commercial buildings in Mount Maunganui, Tauranga, Rotorua and Hamilton, a forestry/agriculture block at Paengaroa and horticulture investments locally and in the Nelson/Tasman region.
+An annual board assessment in June 2022 has determined that each of the currently held real assets continue to remain strong long-term assets for future growth and return or provide appropriate regional benefit.